wlswotmd/gef/QEMU_USER_SUPPORTED_ARCH.md

 # Supported architectures
-I also list the tools I used.
+I also list the tools I used in my Ubuntu 22.04 environment.

 * x86
     * gcc: `gcc` via apt with `-m32` option.